gauborg/Advanced_Lane_Detection_using_Deep_Learning/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The images for camera calibration are stored in the folder called *`camera_cal`*.
-The images in *`test_images`* are for testing the pipeline on single frames.
+The images for camera calibration are stored in the folder [camera_cal]('./camera_cal/').
+The images in [test_images]('./test_images/') are for testing the pipeline on single frames.

 ---
 ## Image Pipeline

 ### Computing the Camera Calibration Matrix

-**1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.**
+**1. Performing distortion correction for images**

-The code for this section is in the ***pipeline_images.ipynb*** file textbox 2.
+The code for this section is in the ***[camera_calulculations.ipynb](./camera_calculations.ipynb)*** file.
 Here, we execute the camera calibration matrix by providing the number of nx and ny, i.e. the number of chessboard corners in our images.

 Camera images have a natural distortion present in them because of lense curvature.
 This curvature makes the images look distorted (fish-eye effect).
 To correct for this distortion, we perform camera calibration.
+The images have been taken with the same GoPro Hero 5 camera with exactly the same settings as the ones we used for recording road driving video stream.Chessboards are often used to identify and calculate lens distortion because of their symmetric placement of constrasting black and white squares.
+We will also make use of inbuilt function within the OpenCV library to calculate distortion coefficients.

 We start by preparing two lists *imgpoints* and *objpoints* for storing the x and y co-ordinates of the detected corners in our chessboard images respectively.
 So, we will map the co-ordinates of the distorted image corners, i.e. *imgpoints* with real world undistorted corners, i.e. *objpoints*.

 We then use the We do this by using the following functions from the OpenCV library -